yogurt-foundation/yogurt-css-documentation/docs/layouts/visibility.md

 ## Visibility

-Utilities for controlling the visibility of an element.
+Utilities for manipulating the visibility of an element.

 ### Usage